Students entered in teams of four to six with the stipulation that each team had to have students from at least two different Yale schools.

 Contest Organizers: Julie Hawthorne, SOM CRDT; Jennifer Gilbert, SOM/Public Health

 Accessing the Peabody Case Study

 Yale faculty, students, and staff may access the Peabody case for free via the Yale SOM online case study directory.
-For all others, the case is available for a nominal fee through one of SOM’s business case distributors.
+For all others, the case is available for purchase through the Yale Media Management store.